zaratanDotWorld/choreWheel/docs/overview/introduction.rst

 Further, unlike the distributed and anonymous settings of online communities, coliving environments, being real physical spaces, provide many more opportunities for the informal, casual interactions necessary for building strong relationships.
 As such, we can *assume* the existence of a coherent social sphere, with the software tools merely providing a structure for transparency and accountability.

-Note that Mirror does not claim to capture all ideation, decision making, and deliberation occuring in a coliving environment.
+Note that Chore Wheel does not claim to capture all ideation, decision making, and deliberation occuring in a coliving environment.
 Nor does its use reduce the need for ongoing investments in community-building.
 Rather, it takes its cue from the Pareto principle: a set of simple, general tools which handles the most common 80% of scenarios, leaving the remaining 20% to be handled by separate, specialized processes.

-By helping coliving communities handle their most common problems almost "by magic", Mirror lets communities channel their time and energy towards more long-term, meaningful projects.
+By helping coliving communities handle their most common problems almost "by magic", Chore Wheel lets communities channel their time and energy towards more long-term, meaningful projects.

 .. note::